GSA/digitalgov.gov/content/news/2022/06/2022-06-22-what-is-customer-experience.md

 title: What is Customer Experience?
-deck: "**What is Customer Experience?**&mdash;With the new Executive Order on Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government (Executive Order 14058), Customer Experience (CX) has become a buzzword in the federal government.
+deck: "**What is Customer Experience?**&mdash;With the new Executive Order on Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government (Executive Order 14058), customer experience (CX) has become a buzzword in the federal government.
   Let’s take a look at what it is."
 # See all topics at https://digital.gov/topics
 topics: